CrankBrothers Stamp 7 Review

 Our Analysis and Test Results

-The Stamp 7 pedals took home our Top Pick award for Riders with Big Feet.
-If you have size 11 or larger shoe and are concerned with platform size, these are, without a doubt, the pedals for you.
+If you have size 11 or larger shoes and are concerned with platform size, the Stamp 7 are a great option for you.
 We found the CrankBrothers pedals to offer well-rounded performance that was above average in most performance metrics.
 That said, they can't quite stand up to the best of the best.
 Still, this is a quality pedal that should suit those who value a large platform the best.

 The Stamp 7 pedals offer impressive amounts of grip.
 We found they offered above-average grip but never approached the grip levels of some of the top performers in the metric.
 One tester with the Specialized 2FO with SlipNot rubber found the grip to be more impressive than the tester with Bontrager Flatline pedals with Vibram soles.